Giving Tuesday Toolkit – Everything You Need To Succeed

 Target based on past giving behavior

-For existing donors in your database, the ask will vary depending upon whether they are recurring donors, one-time donors, lapsed donors etc. For example, you would prioritise targeting recurring donors over a lapsed donor (as they are more likely to give).
+For existing donors in your database, the ask will vary depending on whether they are recurring donors, one-time donors, lapsed donors, etc. For example, you would prioritize targeting recurring donors over lapsed donors (as they are more likely to give).

-The past giving behavior also (to some extent) correlates to the donation ask for #GivingTuesdayNow.
-Eg. Major donors can be targeted with a much higher fundraising ask, than your grassroots donors.
+Past giving behavior also (to some extent) correlates to the donation ask for #GivingTuesdayNow.
+For example, major donors can be targeted with a much higher fundraising ask than grassroots donors.

 Target based on prior engagement

-While going through your prospect lists you will undeniably find certain prospects who are supporters for your cause but don’t typically make a donation.
-That is, they would attend your rallies, be active on your social media pages, share your success stories, and yet not be comfortable donating.
+While going through your prospect lists, you will undeniably find specific prospects who support your cause but don’t typically make a donation.
+They would attend your rallies, be active on your social media pages, share your success stories, and yet not be comfortable donating.

-There are two ways you can make an ask to this segment.
-You can either approach them with a one-time donation (of a lesser value).
-Or, you can ask them to continue doing what they are doing – and spread the information about your Giving Tuesday program.
+You can ask this segment for donations in two ways.
+You can approach them with a one-time donation (of a lesser value) or ask them to continue doing what they are doing and spread the information about your Giving Tuesday program.

 Target based on social demographics

-Young millennials and college students might not be in a great position to donate.
-Neither would the middle-class (if they are facing job cuts or economic insecurity).
+Young millennials and college students might not be in a great position to donate, and neither would the middle class (if they are facing job cuts or economic insecurity).

-So you can target single-income households, households with children, etc., with not a fundraising ask but a civic engagement one.
+You can target single-income households, households with children, etc., with a civic engagement ask rather than a fundraising ask.

-E.g. Can they put up a lawn sign supporting your organization for Giving Tuesday?
-Can they do one act of kindness (like help the elderly get their groceries) to join your Giving Tuesday spirit?
+For example, Can they put up a lawn sign supporting your organization for Giving Tuesday?
+Can they do one act of kindness (like helping the elderly get their groceries) to join your Giving Tuesday spirit?

-These asks are still relevant because it could lead to more awareness, an increase in your supporters, and eventually future donors.
+These tasks are still relevant because they could lead to more awareness and increase your supporters and, eventually, future donors.

-So we suggest you pick the targeting that you know would work best for your audience and work your communication plan around it.
+So, we suggest you pick the targeting that works best for your audience and build your communication plan around it.

-A Giving Tuesday toolkit would be incomplete without proper guidance for messaging.
+A Giving Tuesday toolkit would be incomplete without proper messaging guidance.

-Your messaging should not just be focused around conversion (or winning more donations), but around asking for a donor’s help with your cause.
+Your messaging should not just be focused on conversion (or winning more donations) but also on asking for a donor’s help with your cause.

-Here are certain guidelines that can help you strike the right balance between ‘making a persuasive ask’ and ‘making an insensitive one.
+Certain guidelines can help you strike the right balance between ‘making a persuasive ask’ and ‘making an insensitive one.

 Be Authentic